magao-x/magaox_poppy/README.md

 # magaox_poppy: Fresnel propagation simulation of MagAO-X system
-This directory contains various notebooks which examine the Fresnel propagation effects in the MagAO-X system, which is to be placed in the Magellan telescopes in Chile.
-The motivation for this project is to compare the science PSF in various situations (with and without aberration; ideal and vAPP coronagraph mask) as support for the Preliminary Design Review.
+This directory contains various notebooks which examine the Fresnel propagation effects in the Magellan Adaptive Optics eXtreme (MagAO-X) system, which is to be placed in the Magellan telescopes in Chile.
+The primary objective for this project is to compare the science PSF in various situations (with and without aberration; ideal and vAPP coronagraph mask).
+By implementing the various optical elements' surface values and calculating the propagation with diffraction, this project aims to provide simulated support for the optical elements' required quality and monetary costs for the MagAO-X Preliminary Design Review.

 ## Requirements and Installation
 ### <i>Prerequisites</i>:
 - Python 3 (all code is documented using Jupyter Notebook)
-- numpy, scipy, matplotlib, astropy, etc (I strongly recommend Anaconda: https://www.continuum.io/downloads)
+- numpy, scipy, matplotlib, astropy, etc
 - POPPY (Download and install from here: https://github.com/mperrin/poppy)

+For installing Python3, Jupyter Notebook, and the required libraries, I strongly recommend using Anaconda3: https://www.continuum.io/downloads

 ## Getting Started
-You can download and run any of the notebooks as you need.
+After installing the prerequisites, you can download and run any of the notebooks as you need.
 The notebooks are independent of each other but all reference to the same data folder, which contains the various PSD and mask FITS files used.
 Please note that different notebooks will have different setups.

 The notebooks to focus on are:
 - <b>magaox_pdr</b>: Contains the full MagAO-X design with surface PSDs and masks incorporated using FITS files